 Next: What’s the average dollar spend at the sushi shop and what’s the average dollar spend at McDonald’s?
 So they had to do some math, a bunch of guessing, and so on.
 They guessed the average dollar spend at McDonald’s was about $12 and about $18 at Sushi.

-Back to size of shop.
+Back to the size of the shop.
 Sushi shop is about half the footprint so probably half the lease costs.

 Sitting there doing my own math on it, if you put a gun at my head and told me to buy one I’d buy Sushi place and I reckon I’d be correct, and that’s without ever touching their financial statements.

-Now, obviously you wouldn’t go out and buy Sushi place based on these variables and based on sitting and eating an ice cream for 10 minutes at a food hall.
-That would be sillier than blindly buying a low volatility ETF right now but when you do this regularly, fast, and repeatedly (I have trouble not doing it – just a defect, I guess), then you’ll find you’re pretty good at quickly rapidly analysing the world around you.
+Now, obviously you wouldn’t go out and buy Sushi place based on these variables and based on sitting and eating ice cream for 10 minutes at a food hall.
+That would be sillier than blindly buying a low volatility ETF right now.
+But when you do this regularly, fast, and repeatedly (I have trouble not doing it – just a defect, I guess), then you’ll find you’re pretty good at quickly and rapidly analysing the world around you.